ashvardanian/extrapolaTED/README.md

 # extrapolaTED: Unveiling the Unspoken

+> __Bringing TED experiences to every topic with Gen AI__.

 [![extrapolaTED Banner](./extrapolaTED.png)](https://app.wordware.ai/r/25184ff7-db28-4c50-a0c4-2addbf31c28f)

-> __Elevating knowledge sharing through Generative AI.
-Dive into the realms of the untouched and the unspoken, with extrapolaTED.__

-extrapolaTED is a pioneering application designed to craft TED-like lectures on any conceivable topic.
+__extrapolaTED__ is a pioneering application designed to craft TED-like lectures on any conceivable topic on demand.
 Through a fusion of AI and human genius, we're pushing the boundaries of education and information dissemination.
-Our mission is to democratize knowledge, making the unknown known to all.
+Our mission is to democratize knowledge, making every recent scientific achievement known and inspiring to all.

 ## :rocket: Features

 - **Boundless Exploration**: Venture into any subject with TED-like insights powered by Generative AI.
-- **Holistic Understanding**: Utilize a rich tapestry of resources including Wikipedia, Arxiv abstracts, and more for a well-rounded grasp of topics.
+- **Holistic Understanding**: Utilize a rich tapestry of resources, including Wikipedia, Arxiv abstracts, and more, for a well-rounded grasp of topics.
 - **Creative Generation**: Witness the blend of ChatGPT and Dall-E 3 in producing captivating content and visuals.
 - **Voice Synthesis**: Experience smooth, natural narrations courtesy of [ElevenLabs](https://elevenlabs.io) API.
 - **Multi-step API Calls**: Harness the power of [Wordware](https://wordware.ai) for efficient API orchestration.

 ## :bulb: Methodology

+### Technology

+Embark on a technological odyssey encompassing retrieval, embedding, story, and image generation:

+- **[USearch](https://github.com/unum-cloud/usearch)** is our go-to technology for efficiently and precisely retrieving relevant data from our expansive datasets.
+- **[UForm](https://github.com/unum-cloud/uform)** takes charge of image embeddings, making visual content more accessible and meaningful.
+- **[Wordware](https://wordware.ai)** facilitates multi-step API calls, streamlining the integration of different technologies into a cohesive workflow.
+- **ChatGPT** transforms raw data into engaging narratives, bringing topics to life.
+- **Dall-E 3** creates captivating visuals that resonate with the generated content.
+- **ElevenLabs API** gives a recognizable voice to our content, making the learning experience more immersive.

 ### Data

 Dive deep into the heart of extrapolaTED with a wide array of datasets that serve as the bedrock of our content generation:

-- **TED Dataset**: With over __1,000 transcripts__, this dataset provides a profound understanding of the topics already covered in TED talks, aiding in the exploration of new territories.
+- **TED Dataset**: With over __1,000 transcripts__, this dataset provides a profound understanding of the topics already covered in TED talks, aiding in exploring new territories.
 - **Arxiv Abstracts (`unum-cloud/ann-arxiv-2m`)**: A treasure trove of __2 million vectorized abstracts__ summarizing the latest strides in scientific research.
 - **WIT - Wikipedia Images Dataset**: A rich collection of well over __3 million images__ aiding in the visual representation of generated content.
-- **Wikipedia Abstracts (`wikipedia`)**: The __6 million abstracts__ in this dataset serve as a solid foundation for textual content, providing ground-truth retrieval of factual information.
+- **Wikipedia Abstracts (`wikipedia`)**: The __6 million abstracts__ in this dataset are a solid foundation for textual content, providing ground-truth retrieval of factual information.

-### Technology

-Embark on a technological odyssey encompassing retrieval, embedding, story and image generation:

-- **[USearch](https://github.com/unum-cloud/usearch)** is our go-to technology for efficient and precise retrieval of relevant data from our expansive datasets.
-- **[UForm](https://github.com/unum-cloud/uform)** takes charge of image embeddings, making visual content more accessible and meaningful.
-- **[Wordware](https://wordware.ai)** facilitates multi-step API calls, streamlining the integration of different technologies into a cohesive workflow.
-- **ChatGPT**: A cornerstone in our story generation pipeline, ChatGPT transforms raw data into engaging narratives, bringing topics to life.
-- **Dall-E 3**: When it comes to image generation, Dall-E 3 steps in to create captivating visuals that resonate with the generated content.
-- **ElevenLabs API**: Leveraged for voice synthesis, ElevenLabs breathes life into our content, making the learning experience more immersive.

 ## :hammer_and_wrench: Setup